 How Was World Wildlife Conservation Day Initiated?

-World Wildlife Conservation Day was initiated back in 2012 when Hillary Clinton as Secretary of State put out a call to action.
-Wildlife Conservation Day exists to raise awareness among the general public about the real threats to wildlife and December 4th was chosen as the official date.
+World Wildlife Conservation Day was initiated back in 2012 when Hillary Clinton, as Secretary of State, put out a call to action.
+Wildlife Conservation Day exists as a worldwide day to raise awareness among the general public about the real threats to wildlife, and December 4th was chosen as the official date.

 Moreover, the White House came out with a strategy to combat wildlife trafficking giving enormous efforts that cost around $10 billion annually.

 Criminal networks around the world, along with air pollution, deforestation, and excessive use of chemicals are threatening the environment and wildlife more than ever.

 Illegal poachers killing the wild animals for their body parts and traffickers of exotic animals sold on the black market are not so far regarding their crimes than the rest of the criminal underground, including weapons and drugs dealers.

 The main reason why certain species of animals are endangered is that someone is ready to pay a great deal of money to get an animal or animal part of his desire, and this is where wildlife days such as World Wildlife Conservation Day are needed to raise awareness of these activities and how they can be combatted.

 The World Wildlife Fund reminds us of our responsibility during World Wildlife Conservation Day and every day to care for the natural world and work to ensure that every animal lives in a healthy habitat, free from hunger or extinction.
 That’s why they’re celebrating an extraordinary day on December 4th each year.

 On World Wildlife Conservation Day, we should all be giving a little something back to help protect these beautiful animals and their habitats.